The priest of the parish

 Team X: "Team number Y, sir!"

 At this point, all of team Y stands up and says "Who me sir?" and so on.
 This continues until a team fails to stand up together, a team speaks out of unison or the wrong team stands up.
 When one of these happens, the team that made the mistake goes to the bottom row of chairs, and all of the teams below them move up.
 The whole process starts again with the Gossiper talking to a team.

 The aim is to be furthest away from the "losing row" when the Gossiper decides the game is over.

+Priest of the Parish reportedly dates back to the Napoleonic Wars of the early 19th century.

 Zimbabwean variation

 An individual variation on this game that is common amongst Zimbabwean Scout troops goes something like this:

 Everyone sits in a circle.
 One person (usually the person organizing the game) is the "priest".
 Players are numbered clockwise from the priest.
 The first player is "Matthew", then "Mark", "Luke", and "John".
 The remaining players are numbered sequentially from one, except the last player (the one to the right of the priest) who is the "dogbox".

 The aim of the game is become the priest.
 Anyone who makes a mistake goes to the dogbox (and everyone moves up a position).
 Game play is very similar to what's described above.
 Each round starts with the priest saying: "The priest of the parish has lost his thinking cap.
 Some say this, and some say that, but I say it was X. 1.
 2. 3.
 Down."

 Person X has to respond before the priest reaches "down" or they go to the dogbox.
 Likewise, anyone who responds incorrectly, or out of turn, also goes to the dogbox.
 The correct response refrain goes like this: